TeskaLabs/asab-iris/qa.md

 ```

-## TSM03: Try to send an email with missing template
+## TSM03: Try to send an email with base64 attachment.

 `PUT /send_mail`